Skip to main content

 3. Screens, Pixels and Music

 However, the advent of true digital networks and the proliferation of portable digital devices changed everything.
 Portable digital devices had screens like never before.
 They required human commands to operate, with a human-machine interface in between.
-In the past, this interface consisted of physical buttons, sliders, or dials, but in the age of digital networks, screens alternated them.
+In the past, this interface consisted of physical buttons, sliders, or dials, but in the age of digital networks, screens replaced them.
 Screens are visual interfaces.
 Music used to play a supporting role in the visual arts because it was an aural art.
 However, the advent of the screen interface changed the situation because the medium of music playback was destined to serve both auditory and visual needs.

 This change meant an increase in the cost of music production.
-"Filling the pixels" has gone from an option to a necessity, since every music-playing device has a screen.
-In the digital language, visual or auditory data is just a similar language and promise made in bits.
+“Filling the pixels” has gone from an option to a necessity since every music-playing device has a screen.
+In the digital language, visual or auditory data is simply a similar language and promise made in bits.
 In the digital world, the boundaries between visual and auditory are easily blurred.
-The boundaries of art are clear, but in the creation and reproduction of the signals that express that art, the notion of artistic boundaries becomes irrelevant.
+The borders of art are clear, but in the creation and reproduction of the signals that express that art, the notion of artistic boundaries becomes irrelevant.
 Human thoughts, no matter how radical, are bound by the environment and technology of the time.

-* References and quotations:
+* References and Quotations:

 https://welcon.kocca.kr/ko/info/trend/1953646